Henry le Despenser: Military career after 1383

 finding a country totally waste, where there was nothing to plunder, and little that could even be destroyed, excepting here and there a tower, whose massive walls defied all means of destruction then known, or a cluster of miserable huts....
 (Sir Walter Scott, Scotland, vol. 1).

 The English army reached Edinburgh, which was sacked, but then retreated to England, despite John of Gaunt's wish to go on to Fife.
-The Scottish campaign was one of the last times that Despenser marched with an army.